batocera-linux/batocera.linux/batocera-Changelog.md

-# 2025/xx/xx - batocera.linux 42 - Papilio Ulysses
+# 2025/09/xx - Batocera.linux 42 - Papilio Ulysses
 ### Special Notes
-- Quake 1 & 2 roms need moving from tyrquake to quake & vitaquake2 to quake2 folders respectively.
+- Quake 1 & 2 ROMs need moving from tyrquake to quake & vitaquake2 to quake2 folders respectively
-  See the _info.txt file for directory layouts & ES file launcher naming conventions. vkQuake3 replaces ioQuake3 for systems that support Vulkan.
-Saved games should continue to work.
+  See the _info.txt file for directory layouts & ES file launcher naming conventions. vkQuake3 replaces ioquake3 for systems that support Vulkan. saves should continue to work.
   The libretro cores will continue to run as before.
-- Removed the buggy Libretro-Openlara in favor of the standalone TRX1 Tomb Raider port.
-  If you have saved games, it is recommended to stick with v41 or earlier as the same data is not compatible.
+- Removed the buggy libretro-OpenLara in favor of the standalone TR1X Tomb Raider port If you have saves, it is recommended to stick with v41 or earlier as the same data is not compatible.
-- Zedmd upgraded.
-You need firmware zedmd 5.1.5.
-See https://wiki.batocera.org/hardware:diy_zedmd?s[]=dmd#zedmd_configuration.
+- ZeDMD upgraded.
+You need firmware ZeDMD 5.1.5.
+See https://wiki.batocera.org/hardware:diy_zedmd?s[]=dmd#zedmd_configuration
-- The folder for SegaCD/MegaCD roms is now called `megacd` to keep consistency (like `megadrive` is used, not `genesis`).
+- The folder for Sega CD/Mega CD ROMs is now called `megacd` to keep consistency (like `megadrive` is used, not `genesis`)
-- Removed Future Pinball in favor of Visual Pinball which has been available for some time and runs native on Linux.
+- Removed Future Pinball in favor of Visual Pinball which has been available for some time and runs native on Linux
-- ScummVM libretro and standalone savegames share the same folders now.
-  If you have saved games from the standalone core, it is recommended to move them from `/userdata/saves/scummvm/saves` to `/userdata/saves/scummvm`
+- ScummVM libretro and standalone saves share the same folders now If you have saves from the standalone core, it is recommended to move them from `/userdata/saves/scummvm/saves` to `/userdata/saves/scummvm`
 - Flycast now names per-game VMU files based on game ID rather than ROM filename.
 Any per-game VMU files that are based on the
   ROM's filename will be renamed by Flycast when the ROM is launched.
 This will have the most affect on multi-disc games when using the **standalone** emulator because standalone did not remove `(Disc X)` from the ROM name when saving VMUs.
   If you were using per-game saves with standalone, be sure to launch your multi-disc game with the disc you most recently played so its VMU is renamed using the game ID.
-- Bluetooth Xbox compatible controllers may need to be reconfigured under EmulationStation due to the driver change to `hid-microsoft`.
+- Bluetooth Xbox compatible controllers may need to be reconfigured under EmulationStation due to the driver change to `hid-microsoft`
 ### Hardware
-- Add OrangePi 4a board support
+- New board support
+ - Orange Pi 5 Ultra
+ - Orange Pi 5 Max
+ - Orange Pi 4a
+ - Orange Pi 3b
-- Add OrangePi 3b board support
+ - CoolPi 4b board support
+- New handheld support
-- Add Anbernic RG351V support
+ - Anbernic RG351V
+ - Odin2 & Odin2 Portal
+ - RetroidPocket Mini v2 (thanks Spycat)
+- New light guns support
-- Initial support for RS3 Reaper light gun
+ - RS3 Reaper
-- Initial support for XGunner light gun
+ - XGunner
-- Initial support for OpenFIRE light gun
+ - OpenFIRE
-- Initial support for Fusion P.I.G.S. light gun
+ - Fusion P.I.G.S
-- Initial support for OneHit light gun (AimTrak clone)
+ - OneHit (AimTrak clone)
-- Ayn Odin2 and Odin2 Portal support
-- Add OrangePi 5 Ultra board support
-- Add OrangePi 5 Max board support
-- Add RetroidPocket Mini v2 (thanks Spycat)
 - Add support for the Pironman5 Mini & Max cases
+- New steering wheel support
+ - Logitech: G923 (Xbox), PRO Racing Wheel
+ - Speedlink: 4in1 Leather Power Feedback Wheel
+ - HORI: Mario Kart Racing Wheel Pro Deluxe for Nintendo Switch (DP mode)
-- Add CoolPi 4b board support
+- Add PowerA Microsoft XBox Controller support
+- Add new 8BitDo N64 controller (select `d` on the back for d-input)
 ### Added
 - WireGuard VPN for RK3326 boards
 - WireGuard system service which runs [wg-quick](https://git.zx2c4.com/wireguard-tools/about/src/man/wg-quick.8) on `/userdata/system/wireguard/*.conf`
 - Image scaling option for Drastic
-- A selection of Dhewm3 mods
+- A selection of dhewm3 mods
 - CatacombGL port for running various Catacomb games
 - Holani libretro core
 - Squashfs support for SGB-MSU1
 - DuckStation cheat list
-- Game Specific color palette for gambette core
+- Game Specific color palette for Gambatte core
 - Non-Micro GUN4IR light gun hardware support
-- Steering wheel support added for:
-  - Logitech: G923 (Xbox), PRO Racing Wheel
-  - Speedlink: 4in1 Leather Power Feedback Wheel
-  - HORI: Mario Kart Racing Wheel Pro Deluxe for Nintendo Switch (DP mode)
-- Sega Lindbergh loader
+- Sega Lindbergh loader (visit wiki page for more information)
 - Variable Refresh Rate (VRR) support for modern AMD gpus
 - Support of Shanwan Twin USB Joystick (new revision)
-- Libretro-PS2 core
+- libretro-PS2 core
 - Force Feedback on RP5 & RPmini
 - vkQuake 1, 2 & 3 for systems that support Vulkan
 - TR1X & TR2X for Tomb Raider I & II support